What is GEO? The Complete Guide to Generative Engine Optimization

 Before any optimization matters, your content must be retrievable.
 This means:

-• You exist across multiple authoritative sources.
-AI models don't just pull from your website.
+- You exist across multiple authoritative sources.
+AI models do not just pull from your website.
 They synthesize from Wikipedia, industry publications, review sites, forums, and documentation portals.
-Your brand's presence across the broader web matters.
+Your brand's presence across the broader web is a separate signal that compounds with on-site optimization.

 2. Prominence — Authority and Trust Signals